-(Policy and procedures in the appointment/dismissal of the senior management and the nomination of directors)
+(Policy and procedures in the appointment/dismissal of the senior management and the nomination of directors) (Mitsubishi Chemical Group Corporate Governance Guidelines [Development of a framework that improves the soundness and efficiency of management]3(1), [Enhancement of management transparency]4) The Nominating Committee determines the contents of the proposal for the election and dismissal of Directors to the general meeting of shareholders, and the contents of the proposal to the Board of Directors regarding the selection and dismissal of the President.

-(Mitsubishi Chemical Group Corporate Governance Guidelines [Development of a framework that improves the soundness and efficiency of management]3(1), [Enhancement of management transparency]4) The Nominating Committee nominates candidates for directors and corporate executive officers.
 Policy on appointment/dismissal of senior management and nomination of directors is described in Exhibit 1 [Policy on appointment/dismissal of senior management and nomination of directors].